GlosuU/bayograff/README.md

 -   Paging in Reporterms List
 -   Consider extracting everything from reporterm views into templates for Anecdaynotes and Factales
 -   Allow external images
+-   Limit size in card images
+-   Dates in cards must be inline when card is made vertical due to small screen

 -   Add Anecdaynotes and Factales
 -   Add Home and About Pages
 -   Add Video
+-   Images same size
 -   Images can't be inserted into Latex :(
 -   Allow date input with text (maybe use npm install v-calendar)
 -   min and max dates should be one day off maybe (will need to use computed I believe)